apache/sqoop/docs/src/site/sphinx/CommandLineClient.rst

 ===================
-Command Line Client
+Command Line Shell
 ===================

-Sqoop 2 provides command line client that is capable of communicating with Sqoop 2 server using REST interface.
+Sqoop 2 provides command line shell that is capable of communicating with Sqoop 2 server using REST interface.
 Client is able to run in two modes - interactive and batch mode.
 Commands ``create``, ``update`` and ``clone`` are not currently supported in batch mode.
 Interactive mode supports all available commands.

 You can start Sqoop 2 client in interactive mode using command ``sqoop2-shell``::